cf301/lab-07-back-end/README.md

 Number and name of feature: weather
 Estimate of time needed to complete: 45 mins
 Start time: 1030
-Finish time:
+Finish time: 2
-Actual time needed to complete:
+Actual time needed to complete: 3.5 hrs